fridlington/K11Consult/README.md

 Update

-The youtube video shows it running in Ubuntu -I've since switched to Debian as Ubuntu has a long-running bug that makes the keyboard unresponsive with applications that use fullscreen.
+The youtube video shows it running in Ubuntu - I've since switched to Debian as Ubuntu has a long-running bug that makes the keyboard unresponsive with applications that use fullscreen.
 So if you want to run this then don't use Ubuntu or Ubuntu-based distros.

-dashboard2.py is a fully animated demonstration version that doesn't rely on any serial port interaction; all that's needed is pygame and pyserial ($ sudo apt-get install pygame python-serial).

-To make it work in realtime (debian):
+To make it work in realtime (Debian):

-$ sudo apt-get install cutecom socat
+$ sudo apt-get install cutecom socat pygame python-serial

 $ sudo gpasswd --add $USER dialout